 How much longer must we read the same headlines about diversity in tech?
 Last week, Reveal released The Clearest Picture of Silicon Valley’s Diversity Yet.
 The sub-line reads, “It’s bad.
 But some companies are doing less bad.”
-TechHire Oakland won’t settle for Silicon Valley’s status quo.
+TechHire Oakland won’t settle for Silicon Valley and San Francisco’s status quo.
 Our network of training, employer, and community partners are working with talent of color like Abel Regalado, to create a new alternative.

 Raised in Fruitvale by a single working mom, Abel learned about opportunities in tech from a supportive public school teacher.
-He enrolled in over six after-school exposure programs, rotated across three community college campuses, and juggled part-time work to fulfill his goal of enrolling in Hack Reactor’s Immersive Bootcamp on full scholarship this summer.
+Over the course of three years, he enrolled in over six after-school exposure programs, rotated across three community college campuses, and juggled part-time work to fulfill his goal of enrolling in Hack Reactor’s Immersive Bootcamp on full scholarship this summer.

 1) TRAINING REFERRALS

-High-skill jobs require long training pathways.
+Many lucrative tech jobs require relatively long training pathways.
 TechHire Oakland has an incredible network of 20+ training partners working on the daily to upskill local talent.
-For Abel and his peers, determining the right bundle of programs can quickly grow daunting.
-Free exposure programs abound with few affordable options to advance to skill mastery.
+For Abel and his peers with limited resources, determining which training programs to invest in can be daunting.
+Free exposure programs abound while affordable programs that lead to advanced skill mastery are scarce.
 It’s easy to feel stuck without a clear path forward.

 TechHire Oakland makes local training more navigable.
 With a bird’s eye view of the training ecosystem, we’re able to make more effective referrals into comprehensive sequences of trainings (instead of individual programs).
 There’s no “right” path, but chances of success are better with a roadmap.
-You can browse trainings across our five emerging tech pathways online or schedule a one-on-one referral session at www.techhireoakland.org.
+You can browse trainings across our five emerging tech pathways online at www.techhireoakland.org.

 Imagine having the right skills for tech, but not knowing the right people to help you break in.
 Who you know matters.
 78% of recruiters find candidates through referrals.
 And 35% of tech employees obtain jobs through them.
 Abel and his peers often interact with current employees in one-off company and classroom visits.
-They quickly see the discrepancies.
-In the words of Mark Luckie, there’s nothing wrong with, but something “unnerving” about not seeing people who look like you in a workspace.
+In these sessions, they do not see black and brown talent meaningfully represented.
+In the words of Mark Luckie, there’s something “unnerving” about not seeing people who look like you in a workspace.

-TechHire Oakland seeks to empower not unnerve local talent.
-That’s why we foster connection with mentors from shared backgrounds.
-We’re excited to partner with Our Collective, a coalition of inspiring, diverse professionals committed to creating a more inclusive workforce.
+For this reason, TechHire Oakland seeks foster connection with mentors from shared backgrounds with shared lived experiences.
+We’re excited to partner with Our Collective, a coalition of inspiring, underrepresented tech professionals committed to creating a more inclusive workforce.
 Stay tuned for more as we develop these supportive networks and be sure to sign up for updates.

 Work-based learning increases skill mastery and hiring opportunities.
 These opportunities must extend to overlooked communities.
-As economic pressures increase the number of racial minorities enrolled in community college, TechHire Oakland sees an urgent need to get companies engaged.
+For example, as economic pressures increase the number of racial minorities enrolled in community college as well as bootcamps, TechHire Oakland sees an urgent need for companies to engage these non-traditional sources of talent.
 Only one of fifteen tech companies who have invested in Oakland currently works with community college talent like Abel.
 We’re out to change this.

 HOW TO GET INVOLVED

 Are you or someone you know an East Bay resident of color interested in breaking into tech?
 Or an employee/employer wanting to level the playing field?
 Get connected now at www.techhireoakland.org.
-Our new site includes a wealth of central resources, including a first-ever job board tracking East Bay, tech-specific openings.
+Our new site includes a wealth of central resources, including a directory of our tech training partners, a comprehensive guide to paid Bay Area apprenticeships, a first-ever job board tracking East Bay, tech-specific job openings.